Maui Now: November 29, 2017 Weather Forecast

 Kaunakakai

-Today: Isolated showers after noon.
+Today: Isolated showers.
 Partly sunny, with a high near 81.
-East wind 10 to 14 mph, with gusts as high as 18 mph.
+East wind around 14 mph, with gusts as high as 18 mph.
 Chance of precipitation is 20%.

 Tonight: Scattered showers, mainly after midnight.
 Mostly cloudy, with a low around 74.
 Breezy, with an east wind 11 to 18 mph, with gusts as high as 25 mph.
 Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.